lovroterseglav/Obsidian-School/Documents/Referati/TJA-Chernobyl.md

 Soviets trying to save money (less protection)
 Faital flaw in RBMK reactors known for 3 years but not fixed.
 Night staff.
-Reactor manegment.
+Reactor manegment shifting the test.

 ## The aftermath
-There is now a 30km Exclusion Zone around the plant.
+There is now a 30km Exclusion Zone around the plant. (some ppl still live there)

 Gorbachev, in a 2006 memoir, says "The Chernobyl meltdown was perhaps the real cause of the collapse of the Soviet Union."

-## Chernobyl today

 ## People
-Valery Legasov - first deputy director of the Kurchatov Institute of Atomic Energy Boris Shcherbina - Ukrainian Soviet politician who served as a Deputy Chairman
+Valery Legasov - first deputy director of the Kurchatov Institute of Atomic Energy Boris Shcherbina - Ukrainian Soviet politician who served as a Deputy Chairman Aleksandr Akimov - shift supervisor of the 4th power unit